wuzhuoqing/azureappwildcharcert/README.md

   Grant azure container instance managed identify access to add cert and bind ssl to app service (May need ResourceGroup contributor to add cert)

-  Assign azure container instance below Environment variables
+  Assign azure container instance below Environment variables (ref to [az_container.yaml](https://github.com/wuzhuoqing/azureappwildcharcert/blob/master/az_container.yaml) for details)

 #Keyvault used to save secret and cert
 `KEY_VAULT_URL=https://yourvault.vault.azure.net/`

-`CONFIG_INDEX=EntryToGet` The secret entry in keyvault to get other configs. comma separated. `CF-ZONE-API-TOKEN,CF-DNS-API-TOKEN,WEB-CERT` means `CF-ZONE-API-TOKEN` secret entry store cloudflare dns zone api token, `CF-DNS-API-TOKEN` for dns api token, and `WEB-CERT` is the cert entry to update in keyvault.
+`CONFIG_INDEX=EntryToGet` The secret entry in keyvault to get other configs. comma separated.
+For example, the value can be `CF-ZONE-API-TOKEN,CF-DNS-API-TOKEN,WEB-CERT` which means `CF-ZONE-API-TOKEN` secret entry store cloudflare dns zone api token, `CF-DNS-API-TOKEN` for dns api token, and `WEB-CERT` is the cert entry to update in keyvault.

 `DOMAIN_NAME=domain name to get wild char` lower case like `example.com`